franklinqin0/blog/docs/blog/cmu_db_systems.md

 - set of attributes that uniquely identifies a tuple according to a key constraint
 - a minimal set of attributes that uniquely identifies a tuple

-$\rightarrow$ a candidate key is a super key, but not all super keys are candidates
+$\rightarrow$ a candidate key is a super key, but not all super keys are candidate keys

 ### Primary Key